linode/docs/docs/platform/object-storage/object-storage-use-cases/index.md

 In contrast, Object Storage stores data, called *objects*, in containers, called *buckets*, and each object is given a unique identifier with which it is internally accessed.
 In this way, the physical location of the object does not need to be known.
 These objects are stored alongside rich, configurable metadata that can be used to describe any number of arbitrary properties about the object.
 Each object has its own URL, so accessing the data is often as simple as issuing an HTTP request, either by visiting the object in a browser or retrieving it through the command line.
 Object Storage scales easily because all of the objects are stored in a flat, scalable name space, and its performance does not degrade as the size of the stored data grows.
 And, Object Storage does not require a host server in order to be used.

 With that said, there are limitations to Object Storage.
-Objects in Object Storage can not be modified at the block level and must be rewritten in their entirety every time a change is made.
-This makes any scenario where many successive read/write operations, similar to the needs of databases or transactional data, a poor choice for Object Storage.
+Objects in Object Storage cannot be modified at the block level and must be rewritten in their entirety every time a change is made.
+This makes any scenario with many successive read/write operations, similar to the needs of databases or transactional data, a poor choice for Object Storage.
 As a rule of thumb Object Storage shines when files do not need to be updated frequently.

 Below are some of the more popular use cases for Object Storage.